kirillsulim/timus-sender/README.md

 # timus-sender

-Timus sender is simple python script to sent solution of problems to [timus](https://timus.online/).
+Timus sender is simple python script to send solution of problems to [timus](https://timus.online/).

 ## How to use